 - Mint Leaves.
 If mint is not in season or you cannot find it try mint extract (no more than 1/4 teaspoon)

 - Simple Syrup.
 Feel free to use homemade or store-bought, whichever you prefer.
+Here is a homemade Simple Syrup recipe (it tastes the best in my opinion).

 - Sparking Water.
 My absolute favorite is mint lime from Walmart.
 I think a second and third best choice would be a lime sparking water and then strawberry.